davidrb/opqbox2/README.md

 We performed a [pilot study of our first generation hardware and software](http://openpowerquality.org/technology/g1-pilot-study.html), and one of the results of this study are the following major requirements for OPQBox2:

-  * **Operational parameters.**  OPQBox2 can be plugged into a standard U.S. two prong outlet with expected power at a frequency of 60 Hz and with a voltage of 110 V. It can operate under a frequency range of 50 Hz to 70 Hz and under a voltage range of 80 Vac to 200 Vac.
+ * **Safety.**   Our device plugs is ment to  bypass power filters and surge protectors.
+Thus it incorporates extra protection elements to keep the device operating safely during power disruptions.
 Fuses will disable OPQBox2 in case of a fault.
-Our device plugs is ment to  bypass power filters and surge protectors.
-Thus it incorporates extra protection elements to keep the device operating safely during power disruptions.
+All of the user accesible components are isolated from the mains.

+ * **Satisfy IEEE PQ standards.**  OPQBox2 can be plugged into a standard U.S. two prong outlet with expected power at a frequency of 60 Hz and with a voltage of 110 V. It can operate under a frequency range of 50 Hz to 70 Hz and under a voltage range of 80 Vac to 200 Vac.
+Sampling is phase locked to the utility frequency.
+The 16 bit 100KSPS ADC allows for 5mV resolution with over 1024 points per grid cycle.
+On board ARM floating point DSP is able to perform the IEEE 1159 outlined analysis, as well as user defined code.

-  * **Support event recording upon power failure.** OPQBox2 adds up 512k of ferromagnetic RAM(FRAM) IC.
-Fram will be used as a circular buffer, containing up to 1min of high resolution voltage measurements.
+ * **Support event recording upon power failure.** OPQBox2 adds up to 512k of ferromagnetic RAM(FRAM) IC.
+Fram will be used as a circular buffer, containing up to 1 min of high resolution voltage measurements.
 Fram will maintain its state through a power cycle, which will be sent to the cloud once the power-grid comes back online.

-  * **Satisfy IEEE PQ standards.**  Sampling is phase locked to the utility frequency.
-The 16 bit 100KSPS ADC allows for 5mV resolution with over 1024 points per grid cylce.
-On board ARM floating point DSP is able to perform the IEEE 1159 outlined analisys, as well as user defined code.

-  * **Improve data quality through removal of the voltage sensing transformer.** Using a transformer for voltage measurements makes the device hard to calibrate.
-Furthermore we found that wall-wart transformers distort the line voltage.

-Summary of component changes
+* **Connectivity** OPQBox 2 is designed to be the deployed as a part of a distributed real-time power quality monitoring network.
+As such it offers a large number of interface options, including serial, USB WIFI and cellular network.
+The initial development will focus on WIFI, and a serial implementation.

+Changes From OPQBox 1.
 ----------------------------
+OPQBox2 is a complete redesign from the previous generation.
+It replaces the voltage sensing transformer with an isolation amplifier.
+The sampling rate has increased from 4kSPS to up to 100kSPS.
+In order to keep up with the faster sampling a dedicated ARM DSP is used to control the sampling and
 Here is a summary of component changes proposed for OPQBox2:

                 | OPQBox1 | OPQBox2
 --------------- | ------- | -------
-**Power**       |         |
-                | 12V transformer for isolated voltage sensing | Resistor Divider for direct voltage sensing
+**Voltage sensing/Isolation** | 12V transformer wall plug transformer | Isolation amplifier.
-                | 40-10V DC for power | Isolated 5V DC-DC,  Unisolated capacitive PSU
+**Power**       | 12V transformer | Isolated 5V DC-DC,  Unisolated capacitive PSU
-**Measurement** |         |
-                | 4KSPS 16Bit ADC | 100 KSPS 16Bit ADC
+**ADC**         | 4KSPS 16Bit ADC | 100 KSPS 16Bit ADC
+**Processing**  | Raspberry Pi for processing/WiFi | Dedicated ARM DSP for real time processing.
-                | Raspberry Pi for processing/WiFi | Raspberry PI for communication and configuration only.
+                |         | Raspberry PI for communication and configuration only.
-                |         | 72Mhz Arm+FPU
                 |         | PI can be replaced with CAN/RF/Ethernet/GSM module

-Capacitive PSU design
+Capacitive PSU Design
 ---------------------

 ![capacitive PSU](https://raw.githubusercontent.com/openpowerquality/opqbox2/master/images/capacitive-psu.png)